zcczhang/zcczhang.github.io/_projects/TDA_project.md

 tool: "/images/python.png"
 ---

 This is the project for the capstone course ***MATH 471 Topology*** at Macalester College, discussing the power of topological data analysis for machine learning.
-Due to the time limit, the test for methodology was only on the MNIST dataset.
+Due to the time limit, the test for methodology was only on the MNIST dataset([GitHub Repo](https://github.com/zcczhang/TDA-project)).

 <html>